maS1618/amlensing/README.txt

 	-s --save_table [bool]:			saves different steps as table (None = True) -f --filter [bool]:			use filters for pairs (None = True) -p --prefix [str]:			prefix for stored tables
-	-b --blacklist [file]: 			list of ob_source_id's to remove from results If file does not exist, no sources will be removed.
+	-b --blacklist [file]: 			list of Source's to remove from results If file does not exist, no sources will be removed.
 Default parameters are defined in the setup.py script.